trOnk12/rijksmusem/documentation/README.md

 ## AFR config

-In order to have the companion displayed during 'Server Side Insertion' an AFR Config object should be provided to the SDK.
+In order to have the companion displayed during 'Server-Side Insertion' an AFR Config object should be provided to the SDK.
 With the information obtained from Adswizz this object can be configured like in the code snippet below:

 ```kotlin
     AdswizzSDK.afrConfig = AfrConfig(